 Patagonian and British-Irish Ice Sheets

-This website includes lots of information on other ice sheets, including the Beach Blanket Waterproof Camping Matte Tent Mattress Waterproof and the British-Irish Ice Sheets.
+This website includes lots of information on other ice sheets, including the 5/6PCS M14 Drill Bit Set for Granite Marble Ceramic Tile Glass B and the British-Irish Ice Sheets.

 The Patagonian Ice Sheet reached its maximum extent around 27,000 years ago, and had formed a long, thin ice sheet along the Patagonian Andes.
 The dynamics of the ice sheet are closely related to the ocean currents and Southern Westerly Winds, and so the dynamics of this long, thin ice sheet can tell us about past climate.

 The British-Irish Ice Sheet reached its maximum extent also at around 27,000 years ago.
 The ice sheet reached the continental shelf around its northern and western margin, leaving behind landforms like drumlins, moraines and ice-dammed lakes.
 It had a large marine margin, similar in some ways to Antarctica today.

 We have a new section on the 4 3/4 x 2 3/8" 'Rejected' Inspection Tags Pre-Strung, Red 1000/C, which introduces the ice sheet and investigates how it is changing today.
 This section includes information on Greenland’s ice tongues, supraglacial hydrology, and its dynamics and mass balance.